This Secret Botanical Garden In Texas Is Free Year-Round

 Mercer Botanic Gardens’ Location

-Mercer Botanic Gardens occupies 180 acres along Cypress Creek in northern Harris County, roughly twenty miles north of downtown Houston and just over a mile northwest of George Bush Intercontinental Airport.
+Mercer Botanic Gardens occupies almost 400 acres along Cypress Creek in northern Harris County, roughly twenty miles north of downtown Houston and just over a mile northwest of George Bush Intercontinental Airport.

 This garden began in the late 1940s when Thelma and Charles Mercer cultivated 14.5 acres along Cypress Creek into a blend of native woodland and exotic plants.

-In 1974, Harris County purchased the land to preserve it as a public garden, and today it has expanded to hundreds of acres—still free to visit year‑round.
+In 1974, when it was time for the Mercers to retire, Harris County purchased the land to preserve it as a public garden, and today it has expanded to hundreds of acres—still free to visit year‑round.

 The Garden Experience